What Are Some Effective Work From Home Guidelines?

-Its limitations define any successful work from home program.
 This refers to the guidelines that you instill for every remote team member to follow.
-Distributed teams seldom have the luxury of meeting with each other face-to-face, which makes team alignment, collaboration, and overall success much more challenging in remote settings.
-Working from home requires some degree of structure to help keep everyone in the company forward-thinking and -moving.
+Its limitations define any successful work-from-home program.
+Distributed teams seldom have the luxury of meeting with each other face-to-face, making team alignment, collaboration, and overall success much more challenging in remote settings.
+Working from home requires some degree of structure to keep everyone in the company forward-thinking and -moving.

 To start developing your work from home guidelines, consider your answers to the following questions: